scriptin/scriptin.github.io/_posts/2013-05-08-vagrant-chef-intro.md

 end
 {% endhighlight %}

-`node` is an object you can use in your recipes, it represents current system under configuration.
+`node` is an object you can use in your recipes, it contains attributes of the system under configuration.
 It is called "node" because full version of Chef uses client-server architecture to configure multiple systems ("nodes"), which may be virtual or physical machines connecting to a single server.

 `node["some_property"]` is a way to access some property we set in `chef.json` above.
-Properties can be set in differrent ways, but it goes beyond this post.
+Properties can be set in differrent ways, but we'll stick with that.

 Next, we finally need to generate the damn CSS.
 But to do that we need to check if the file name is given (same as with CSS directory) and that file is not already there.
 Here's the code: